Ernesto-B/Email-Notifs-RabbitMQ/README.md

 ## Overview

 The project is designed to showcase how to use RabbitMQ for asynchronous message queuing, ensuring reliable and scalable email notifications.
 The producer (API endpoint) sends messages (email details) to a RabbitMQ queue, and consumer workers retrieve and process these messages concurrently.
+Furthermore, the messages are persisted in the queue, ensuring that no messages are lost even if the server goes down.

 ## Technologies Used